 And they were Styrian, not Syrian, peasants who had an interesting relationship with ... strong poison.

-You heard about the actress who put the emPHASis on the wrong syllABle?
+You heard about the actress who always put the emPHASis on the wrong syllABle?
 Narrators of Golden Age detective fiction sometimes fall into this trap, usually because the books refer to aspects of life that have long since gone.

 I had just finished making the ANCHOVY eggs.
 (The Mystery of the Spanish Chest, Agatha Christie) ANCHOVY eggs would be the fish’s own eggs; the character was making anchovy EGGS (halve boiled eggs; remove yolks and mash with anchovies and butter; pipe back into egg-whites).